Mebus/pyslm/README.rst

     conda install -c conda-forge shapely, Rtree, networkx, scikit-image pip install trimesh

-Installation of pyslm can then be performed using pre-built python packages using the pypi project.
+Installation of pyslm can then be performed using pre-built python packages using the PyPi repository.

 .. code:: bash

     pip install PythonSLM

-Alternatively, pyslm may be compiled from source.
-Currently the prerequisites are the cython packagee and a c++ build environment.
+Alternatively, PySLM may be compiled from source.
+Currently the prerequisites are the cython package and a compliant c++ build environment.

 .. code:: bash